oslabs-beta/VisionMQ/README.md

 # Welcome to VisionMQ!

+VisionMQ is an observability tool for the message broker, RabbitMQ.
+Using Vision you'll be able to model and display micro-service applications, tracking overall health of messaging queues, successful deliveries and network pain points.

+##### <i>To read more about the VisionMQ's background, [read our medium article](https://medium.com/@clynnfrench/observability-in-rabbitmq-heres-our-experience-with-visionmq-v1-0-b82a61b1983b)!</i>

+### Disclaimer
+VisionMQ is in early stages of development.
+Please let us know of any questions or concerns.
+Yoou are more than welcome to open issues or pull requests to contribute to the growth of the project.
+This was built for the RabbitMQ community and we want it to be a helpful tool!

+### Let's Get Started

-### You will be downloading RabbitMQ and Prometheus.
+#### To begin, you will be downloading RabbitMQ and Prometheus.
 If these are already on your system, please skip the relevant sections.
-Follow the instructions below to get started: